anuj3918/node_react_survey_mailer/README.md

 Survey Mailer

-Brief: This is a full-stack project to send out surveys to the public and record responses from the recipients.
+Brief: This is a full-stack project to send out surveys to people and record their responses.

 Working demo: https://polar-waters-95942.herokuapp.com/